-- If you have a 401(k), traditional IRA, TSP, or other employer-sponsored retirement account, you must begin taking required minimum distributions in the year in which you turn 72 years old (or 70 ½ if you turned 70 ½ before January 2020).
+- If you have a 401(k), traditional IRA, TSP, or other employer-sponsored retirement account, you must begin taking required minimum distributions in the year in which you turn 73 years old.
 You may be penalized if you fail to take out the required amount.

 - You can claim Social Security benefits anytime between the ages of 62 and 70 years old, but there are penalties for claiming early and rewards for claiming late.
 When to claim your benefits is a situational decision based on the joint life expectancy of spouses, the level of total retirement savings, and additional guaranteed income sources.
 Learn more here.